eldridgea/blog/content/post/usg-failover.md

 ![Travel Router](/img/glinet.png)

 ### Travel Router Setup
-The GL.iNET travel router is somewhat cheap, so if you use one, adjust expectations accordingly, but it's extremely configurabe.
+The GL.iNET travel router is somewhat cheap, so if you use one, adjust expectations accordingly, but it's extremely configurable.
-It uses a whiltlabeled verion of OpenWRT, with some nice defaults.
+It uses a whiltlabeled version of OpenWRT, with some nice defaults.
 One easy-to-setup option taking a WiFi connection and providing it via the device's LAN port, called "Repeater".

 I chose the "Scan" option under "Repeater" and selected "xfinitywifi" as my upstream connection.
 I then connected my laptop to the LAN port, hit Xfinity's captive portal, and logged in.